AmericanRedCross/GeoWebServices/queryingGeoServices.md

 #### Description ####

 The GetAdminStack endpoint is a RESTful web service that can accept GET and POST requests.
 It also supports JSONP response format.
-There are 3 ways to query this service:
+There are three ways to query this service:

 1. By FeatureID
 2. By StackID, level and datasource